Eyas-OB/Notes/intro.md

 - this is the hypothesis we want to find evidence for
 - so if we are trying to see if our drug has an effect on blood pressure our research hypothsys would be that the drug does have an affect on blood pressure
 - we cant test on this directly with a classical hypothsys test so we test the *opsite*
-- we are going to test that the drug has no effect on blood pressure
+- so we end up testing if the drug has no effect on blood pressure
+- we are going to test the oppisite and see how our sample performs

 *breaking it down*
 - first we are going to assume that the drug has no effect on the population
 - then we are going to sample the drug on some people
-- if we find that people are being affected by the drug we can ask ourselfs how likley is it that we have a bunch of people that are affected by this drug when the drug actually has no effect (basically how likley is it to get a sample like this)
+- if we find that people are being affected by the drug we can ask ourselfs how likley is it that we have a bunch of people that are affected by this drug when the drug actually has no effect (basically how likley is it to get a sample like this due to random chance)
-- if we can find a sample like this often then we might have enough evedence to reject the null hyp. meaning that the drug actually has an affect
+- if we can find a sample like this (and its not random) often then we might have enough evedence to reject the null hyp. meaning that the drug actually has an affect
 - the probibility of finding another sample like our first one or finding another sample that deveates even more is called the *p-value*

 *aside*